-- patches that develop blisters or begin to ooze
+- patches that develop blisters or pustules

 - patches with edges that are defined and raised

 - overlapping rings

 Ringworm can look different depending on which part of the body is affected.
 Doctors call ringworm different names depending on where it appears on the body.